 Yes, you may !
 This is a way of increasing your chances of getting hired or simply having more options to choose from.
 Do take note of the various deadline that is required of you from both the options.
-See the Important Dates section for more information.
+See the Internship Timeline for more information.

 You can start self-sourcing at any time at your own pace and remember to submit the self-source form by 31st March !
 Give yourself enough time for company replies and interviews to take place, so do try to self-source as soon as you have the time !
 We recommend you to look through some past internship opportunities sent in by companies who already have interests in ADM students.
 You can also look through the internship website review section.
 We also suggest that you speak to seniors who have been on an internship and also to your respective area faculty for recommendation of organizations to look into !